Take a look at the new upcoming Honda cars in India in the next 2 years – Price, Specs & Launch Date

 The Japanese carmaker aims to tap the premium compact SUV segment with the Honda HR-V, which is currently under consideration for the Indian market.
 If launched, the HRV will be placed above the Honda BR-V in the company’s product lineup.
-Here, it will be stacked up against the Hyundai Creta and the upcoming cars like Jeep Renegade and Volkswagen T-Cross.
+Here, it will be stacked up against the Jeep Renegade and Volkswagen T-Cross.
 While most of the upcoming Honda cars are either facelifts or new-gen versions, the HR-V will be an all new model.
-The company will introduce the facelifted version of the global HRV that might hit Indian roads during 2019 festive season.
+The company will introduce the facelifted version of the global HRV that’s reported to hit Indian roads during 2019 festive season.
 The SUV’s updated model will come with re-styled exterior design and upgraded cabin.

-Honda’s Tapukara plant will serve as production hub for the Honda HRV premium SUV will take place at its Tapukara plant and is likely to make changes to make it compatible for the Indian market.
-At the engine front, the Honda HR-V will get a 1.5-litre i-VETC petrol and a newly-developed 1.6-litre i-DTEC diesel engine.
+Honda’s Tapukara plant will serve as production hub for the Honda HRV premium SUV.
+The vehicle (global-spec) might witness some changes for the Indian market.
+Under the hood, the Honda HR-V will feature a 1.5-litre i-VETC petrol and a newly-developed 1.6-litre i-DTEC diesel engine.
 Both powertrains will also be used for the upcoming Civic sedan.
 While the gasoline motor pushes out a peak power of 118bhp and 175Nm of torque, the oil burner delivers a maximum power of 120bhp against 300Nm of torque.
 Transmission choices on this Hyundai Creta rival will include a 6-speed manual and a CVT auto box.
 Know More

 |Expected Price||Rs 15 lakh to Rs 20 lakh|